chee-zaram/AirBnB_clone/README.md

 ## Getting Started

 Clone this git repository.
-If you are a Linux user, you could copy and paste the following command to clone and change working directory into the root of this project:
+If you are a GNU/Linux user, you could copy and paste the following command to clone and change working directory into the root of this project:

 ```sh
 git clone https://github.com/chee-zaram/AirBnB_clone.git && cd AirBnB_clone
 ```

+other wise, clone the repository as you'd like and change working directory into the root of the project.

 ### Command Interpreter